 Dr. Michael Clock

-In 2000, Clock, along with Frank Johnson, began a women’s wrestling program at Pacific.
-Initially they raised all the money for this endeavor.
-One of their former athletes, Sally Roberts, placed 3rd at the 2003 World Championships.
-Another of their athletes, Tela O’Donnell, competed for the US at the 2004 Olympics.
+In 2000, Clock and Frank Johnson began a women's wrestling program at Pacific, raising all of funds necessary for the endeavor.
+One of their former athletes, Sally Roberts, placed third at the 2003 World Championships while another, Tela O'Donnell, was a member of the first United States women's team to compete in the Olympics in 2004.

 Awards: